boardzilla/boardzilla-docs/docs/introduction/getting-started.md

 In order to make a game in Boardzilla you'll need to have:

 - [Node 18 or higher](https://nodejs.org/)
-- A Linux or Mac environment to develop on
 - A code editor of your choice

 As well, a knowledge of the following is essential to writing a game in Boardzilla: